 For many, the benefits of meditation are often slow, (however, they are cumulative) and therefore you may not be aware of how you are changing over time.
 Journaling will also give you a record of how you progress over the weeks, months, and years.
 This can be important for some people to refer back to.

-Meditation Apps, Guided Meditations On YouTube, Or Join A Meditation Group:
+12) Meditation Apps, Guided Meditations On YouTube, Or Join A Meditation Group

 Modern technology makes it easier than ever to meditate.
-Not only is instruction in many different methods readily accessible to everyone, but of most benefit are the Brainwave Entrainment Audios.
+Not only is instruction in many different methods of meditation readily accessible to everyone but of most benefit are the Brainwave Entrainment Audios.
 These are specifically engineered audio tracks, using binaural beats and they can actively shift our brainwave state, quickly and easily, into deep meditative states.

 I don’t suggest using technology every time you meditate, but when you want a quick and easy result, they are really beneficial.
 However, we should never rely on something external from us to do something that is essentially an internal process.